 \section{Introduction}

 Task-oriented dialog system~\cite{DBLP:journals/corr/abs-2003-07490} aims to assist users in completing some specific tasks such as table reservations, hotel reservations, ticket booking, and online shopping.
-Traditional task-oriented dialog system has been built through dialog state tracking~\cite{lee-etal-2019-sumbt,wu-etal-2019-transferable}, dialog policy~\cite{DBLP:journals/corr/SchulmanWDRK17,takanobu-etal-2019-guided} and natural language generation~\cite{wen-etal-2015-semantically} tasks.
-Dialog state tracking transfers dialog context to dialog state, which is the structured semantic representation capturing the whole dialog context information.
-The dialog state is used for the dialog system to query the database to obtain matched entities.
-Dialog policy selects an action state, a semantic representation guiding the dialog system to generate a system response based on the current dialog context and database information.
+Traditional task-oriented dialog system has been built through dialog state tracking~\cite{lee-etal-2019-sumbt,wu-etal-2019-transferable}, dialog policy~\cite{DBLP:journals/corr/SchulmanWDRK17,takanobu-etal-2019-guided} and natural language generation~\cite{wen-etal-2015-semantically} tasks. dialog state tracking transfers dialog context to belief state, which is the structured semantic state capturing the whole dialog context information.
+The belief state is used for the dialog system to query the database to obtain matched entities.
+Dialog policy selects an action state, a semantic state guiding the dialog system to generate a system response based on the current dialog context and database information.
 System response is generated through a natural language generation task.

 With the widespread application of large-scale pre-training models~\cite{devlin-etal-2019-bert,radford2019language,2020t5}, researchers gradually focus on the end-to-end task-oriented dialog system~\cite{lin-etal-2020-mintl,DBLP:conf/nips/Hosseini-AslMWY20,DBLP:conf/aaai/YangLQ21}, which converts the whole dialog context into system response through multi-task training.
 Generally, an end-to-end task-oriented dialog modeling task is formulated as a cascaded generation problem~\cite{DBLP:journals/corr/abs-2109-14739}.
-Before generating a system response, the end-to-end task-oriented dialog system must first transfer dialog context into dialog and action states, respectively.
-It is worth mentioning that, as illustrated in Figure~\ref{fig:representation}, dialog and action states are \textit{semantic representations} of \textit{dialog context} which is \textbf{hierarchical}, i.e., recursively hybrid of previous dialog context and semantic representations for multi-turn dialog.
+Before generating a system response, the end-to-end task-oriented dialog system must first transfer dialog context into belief and action states, respectively.
+The quality of the belief state and action state greatly influence on the end-to-end task-oriented dialog performance\footnote{The detailed analysis is provided in Appendix~\ref{sec:state}.}.

-To investigate the impact of dialog state and action state on the performance of end-to-end task-oriented dialog, we empirically conduct preliminary experiments on MultiWOZ 2.0~\cite{budzianowski-etal-2018-multiwoz}.
-The detailed experimental settings are given in Section \ref{sec:experiments}.
-As shown in Table~\ref{tab:pre-experiment}, the system using ground truth dialog state and action state substantially outperforms the traditional end-to-end task-oriented dialog systems, achieving performance comparable to reference in terms of task completion.
-This demonstrates that the quality of dialog state and action state greatly influence on the end-to-end task-oriented dialog performance.